War on I-4: Point system

 In some years the scoring is slightly different.
-For example, USF and UCF only met once in women's basketball for the 2016–2017 season, so that game was worth all 6 points.
+For example, South Florida and UCF only met once in women's basketball for the 2016–2017 season, so that game was worth all 6 points.
+Likewise, in 2020 and 2021 the sides played two men's soccer matches instead of one, which were worth 3 points each and awarded 1.5 points to each in the event of a draw.
 In all, there are 84 available points with 43 points required to clinch the title.
-As mentioned above, only regular season matches are counted toward War on I-4 point totals for the 10 sports in which the teams compete head-to-head, meaning if the Bulls and Knights meet in a conference or NCAA tournament that game doesn't count for War on I-4 competition purposes.
+As mentioned above, only regular season matches are counted toward War on I-4 point totals for the 10 sports in which the teams compete head-to-head, meaning if the Bulls and Knights meet in an exhibition game, conference championship, NCAA tournament, or a football bowl game, that game would not count for War on I-4 competition purposes.